Workout in the Morning? Sounds Hard!

 They also had difficulty sleeping at night and were most likely to stay awake.

 4. Burns More Fat

 Exercise or a strenuous workout is the right way to get rid of stubborn fat and to stay healthy both physically and mentally.
 This is not as easy as it seems.
-Research has proven that more fat loss occurs when same amount of physical activity is done in morning in contrast to evening workouts.
+Research has proven that more fat loss occurs when the same amount of physical activity is done in the morning in contrast to evening workouts.

-According to a study conducted in 2013 from Northumbria University, people can burn about 20 percent more fat when they exercise on an empty stomach in the morning as compared to workouts in evening hours.
+According to a study conducted in 2013 from Northumbria University, people can burn about 20 percent more fat when they exercise on an empty stomach in the morning as compared to workouts in the evening hours.

 5. Lesser Calorie Intake

 It doesn’t matter which age group you belong to, good food is a source of happiness.
 Delicious, presentable food has been a part of every culture.
 This is the reason why there is a huge number of restaurants and meal prep companies throughout the world.

 Life is hectic because of the busy schedule that includes work and household chores.
 People find it more convenient to buy ready-made food instead of preparing it at home.
 So when it comes to buying food, the majority of us will grab a burger instead of a green salad.
 Most of us cannot restrict ourselves to a healthy diet because of a lack of willpower.

 A study demonstrated that exercising daily can change our appetite.
 According to this study, moderate to vigorous exercise affects the brain’s response to food.
 Individuals that exercised showed less response and interest in food as compared to the ones who did not work out.